ukwa/ukwa-documentation/_sources/how-ukwa-works/management/ops/001_crawling.md

 - The Domain Crawl (`dc`)
 - The Frequent Crawls (`fc`) which consist of two different crawls (NPLD `npld` and By-Permission `bypm`)

+### How to test this documentation

+The [ukwa-heritrix](https://github.com/ukwa/ukwa-heritrix) repository contains the source code for our crawler, and also comes with a Docker Compose file so the whole thing can be spun up locally.
+This is a very close match for the Frequent Crawl system can be used to try out the operations shown below.
+See the [ukwa-heritrix README on GitHub](https://github.com/ukwa/ukwa-heritrix#readme) for details.

 ## Pre-requisites